-Wrongfully concealing or keeping in confinement, kidnapped or abducted person. may be, or knowing it to be likely that girl or boy will be, forced or seduced to illicit intercourse with another person, shall be punishable with imprisonment which may extend to ten years and shall also be liable to fine.
-140. Whoever, knowing that any person has been kidnapped or has been abducted, wrongfully conceals or confines such person, shall be punished in the same manner as if he of twenty-one years or any boy under the age of eighteen years with intent that girl or boy wrongfully conceals or confines such person, shall be punished in the same manner as if he had kidnapped or abducted such person with the same intention or knowledge, or for the same purpose as that with or for which he conceals or detains such person in confinement.
+Wrongfully concealing or keeping in confinement, kidnapped or abducted person.

+142. Whoever, knowing that any person has been kidnapped or has been abducted, wrongfully conceals or confines such person, shall be punished in the same manner as if he 35 had kidnapped or abducted such person with the same intention or knowledge, or for the same purpose as that with or for which he conceals or detains such person in confinement.

 Trafficking of person.

-141. (1) Whoever, for the purpose of exploitation, recruits, transports, harbours, transfers, or receives, a person or persons, by-
+143. (1) Whoever, for the purpose of exploitation recruits, transports, harbours, transfers, or receives a person or persons, byand shall also be liable to fine.

-- (a) using threats; or
+(a) using threats; or

 - (b) using force, or any other form of coercion; or

 - (c) by abduction; or

-- (d) by practicing fraud, or deception; or
+- (d) by practising fraud, or deception; or

 - (e) by abuse of power; or